naviud/playframework-log-tracker/readme.md

 `logtracker.error.visible.description = true`

 &#x1F4D3;
-If above config entries are not added, it's considered that they set to `false`.
+If above config entries are not added, it's set to `false` by default.

 <a name="use"/>

 ## &#x1F680; How to use

-A sample Play application integrated with the LogTracker is in the repository which illustrates how to use this.
+A sample Play application has been integrated with the LogTracker is in the repository which illustrates how to use this.

 <a name="contribute"/>